Liyixin95/cargo-dep/README.md

 # Search in Rust project's dependency

-The vscode's global search can not search in dependency, so i make this sample tool to wrokaround this problem.
+The vscode's global search can not search in dependency, so i make this simple tool to wrokaround this problem.

 Actually this project olny contains a few lines of code, which invoke `cargo metadata` and print manifest of each package.
 The searching works is done by other tools.